moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 )
 ```

-Depending on available information in this case the Topology Service would first
-try to route by `o`, then by `u`, then by `c`.
+The Topology Service routes by the available information following this precedence: `o`, otherwise `u`, and otherwise `c`.

 ### Integration into Token Authenticatable